-My research focuses on the politics of authoritarian (non-democratic) countries in the digital age.
-How autocrats constrain collective action through online censorship, propaganda, and responsiveness.
-How information proliferation influences the ability of authoritarian regimes to collect reliable information.
-How public preferences are arranged and formed.
+My research focuses on political communication and authoritarian politics.
+How autocrats perpetuate thir rule.
+How political censorship, propaganda, and information manipulation work in the digital age.
+How public preferences are arranged and formed as a result.
 I combine experimental and computational methods with large-scale datasets on political activity in China and other authoritarian regimes to examine these questions.

 Pan, Jennifer.
 2017.
 “How Market Dynamics of Domestic and Foreign Social Media Firms Shape Strategies of Internet Censorship.”
 Problems of Post-Communism 64(3-4): 167-188.
 (PDF)

-King, Gary, Pan, Jennifer, and Margaret Roberts.
+King, Gary, Jennifer Pan, and Margaret E. Roberts.
 2013.
 “How Censorship in China Allows Government Criticism but Silences Collective Expression.”
 American Political Science Review 107(2): 1-18.
 (PDF, Replication)